GoogleChrome/web.dev/src/site/content/en/blog/css-clipping/index.md

 ---

 Elements on web pages are all defined inside a rectangular box.
-However that doesn’t mean that we have to make everything look like a box.
+However that doesn't mean that we have to make everything look like a box.
 You can use the CSS `clip-path` property to clip away parts of an image or other element, to create interesting effects.